kousha1999/kousha1999.github.io/posts/2021/FreeBSD-Journay.md

 I have a list of various apps that I always need them like VirtualBox, OpenVPN, etc. and my installation steps below.
 But it is good to know you can use ports to install these.
 I like **portmaster** to manage ports packages.
 It simply install with pkg.

-### Portmaster
-`sudo pkg install portmaster`
+I have a few things to say before I start:
-Note: Update ports packages index before using it.
+Update ports packages index before using it.

 Update Ports:
 1. `sudo portsnap fetch`
 2. `sudo portsnap extract`
 3. Then update it before install any package from it by `sudo portsnap fetch update`

+/etc/rc.conf vs /boot/loader.conf?
+loader.conf starts during boot while rc.conf starts after boot process.
+So do not add a driver load in both of them, because it is useless.
+When something is loaded during boot, it is not going to load again after boot process.

+### Portmaster
+`sudo pkg install portmaster`

 ### VirtualBox
- sudo pkg install virtualbox-ose virtualbox-ose-additions
+ 1. `sudo pkg install virtualbox-ose virtualbox-ose-additions`
+ 2.